 - 1 teaspoon Vanilla

-- Place peaches in bottom of pie shell.
+- Place peaches in bottom of an unbaked pie shell.

 - In mixing bowl combine all other ingredients and mix with whisk until well combined.